petrelharp/local_pca/README.md

 ## Prerequisites

-- To use the functions to read in windows out of BCF file, you will need [bcftools](http://www.htslib.org/doc/bcftools.html).
+- To use the functions to read in windows from a VCF or BCF file, you will need [bcftools](http://www.htslib.org/doc/bcftools.html).
 - To compile the example report, you probably want [templater](https://github.com/petrelharp/templater).